ansible/awx/docs/docsite/rst/administration/social_auth.rst

     }

 Team mappings may be specified separately for each account authentication backend, based on which of these you setup.
-When defined, these configurations take precedence over the the global configuration above.
+When defined, these configurations take precedence over the global configuration above.

 ::